Sierpinski's Hypothesis H1: Introduction

 Specifically let the matrix $S_n$ be given by

 That is

 We can rewrite this as

-\enlargethispage{20pt} \begin{itemize} \itemsep-5pt \item That the top row contains at least one prime is equivalent to the first half of Oppermann's conjecture. \item That the second to top row contains at least one prime is equivalent to the second half of Oppermann's conjecture. \item That the top two rows between them contain at least one prime is equivalent to Legendre's conjecture. \item That the second row from the bottom contains a prime is the Bertrand--Chebyshev theorem. \item That for $n \geq$ 9 each of the lowest 9 rows contains at least one prime number can easily be deduced from the result that for $n \geq 5$ there is at least one prime number in the interval $(8n,9n)$.
+\enlargethispage{20pt} \begin{itemize} \itemsep-5pt \item That the top row contains at least one prime is equivalent to the first half of Oppermann's conjecture. \item That the second to top row contains at least one prime is equivalent to the second half of Oppermann's conjecture. \item That the top two rows between them contain at least one prime is equivalent to Legendre's conjecture. \item That the bottom row contains a prime is trivial. \item That the second row from the bottom contains a prime is guaranteed by the Bertrand--Chebyshev theorem. \item That for $n \geq$ 9 each of the lowest 9 rows contains at least one prime number can easily be deduced from the result that for $n \geq 5$ there is at least one prime number in the interval $(8n,9n)$.
 (This is a variation on Breusch's 1932 result~\cite{Breusch} that for $x \geq 48$ there is at least one prime number between $x$ and $\frac98 x$.)
-Below we shall see how to replace the number 9 above by \hbox{131 294}. \item That Hypothesis H$_1$ certainly holds for $n\in[2,4505]$ was pointed out by Schinzel in 1961.
+Below we shall see how to replace the number 9 above by \hbox{141 618}. \item That Hypothesis H$_1$ certainly holds for $n\in[2,\hbox{ 4 505}]$ was pointed out by Schinzel in 1961.
 See reference~\cite{Remarks}. \end{itemize}

 \enlargethispage{20pt} Below I shall, to the extent possible, derive expanded explicit regions of validity for Hypothesis H$_1$.
 The relevant tools to be used involve the locations and values of the known maximal prime gaps, the pigeonhole principle, and some recent bounds on the first Chebyshev function.